 Palanca Maputo is an asphalt/bitumin tanker sailing under the Marshall Island flag.
-Why a Marshall Island ship is hauling stuff to resurface roads remains a mystery.
+Why a Marshall Island ship is hauling stuff to resurface roads in upstate New York remains a mystery.
 What isn’t a mystery is the size of these suckers.
 They take up the entire channel.

 We didn’t have time to request a flyby this morning before we launched the drone, but doubt he even noticed us.